 sparkling wine which Champagne producers started to copy in the 17th

 century.
-There are also some excellent Loire valley AOC sparkling
+There are also some excellent Loire valley AOP sparkling

 wines, including Vouvray and Montlouis.
 Most consumers will be quite